 You may also like: Canna Lily: Everything You Need to Know

-Place them in maximum sunlight to ensure maximum health.
+Place them in a sunny spot to get maximum sunlight to ensure maximum health.
 They will start to germinate in 2 to 4 weeks.
 Also growing lavender in pots and growing lavender indoors are both easy and doable.

 Growing and Caring Tips

 Growing and caring for lavender plants is pretty simple especially if you live in warm and dry areas.
-Lavender plants don’t need a lot of water.
+Lavender plants don’t need a lot of water only a little water.
 Once planted, they can be watered once or twice a week until they are established.

 Mature plants can be watered every two to three weeks until buds start to appear.
 When they start flowering, you can water them once or twice per week until you’re ready to harvest them.

-Lavender flowers bloom in the summer and you can start harvesting lavender stems when you see that half of the flower buds have opened up.
+Lavender purple flowers bloom in the late spring early summer and you can start harvesting lavender stems when you see that half of the flower buds have opened up.
 Be sure to harvest in the morning since this is when the oils of the plant are most concentrated.

 Cut long stems that you can gather into bundles.
 Dry them in a cool dark place with good air circulation.

 - Gently shake the flower heads over a container.

 - You could also clip the flower heads off the plant and drop them into a paper bag this may be easier than a plastic bag

 - Then fold over the top of the bag and shake it to release the lavender seeds from the flower heads.